Premium Phosphosite-Specific 7TM Antibodies

 NEW

-The PAR2 antibody is directed against the distal end of the carboxyl-terminal tail of mouse, rat and human PAR2.
-It can be used to detect total PAR2 receptors in Western blots independent of phosphorylation.
-The PAR2 antibody can also be...
+The non-phospho OX2 receptor antibody is directed against the distal end of the carboxyl-terminal tail human OX2 receptor.
+It can be used to detect total OX2 receptors in Western blots independent of phosphorylation.
+It can also be used...

 375.00 € *